govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-conditions.html">Maternal Health Transitions of Care Conditions</a></td>
          <td>
             This profile sets minimum expectations for the MH TOC Conditions resource, which provides guidance on querying for a patient’s documented conditions that are relevant for postpartum clinical care, including events during the antepartum period and the delivery event.
-The MH TOC Conditions profile leverages the US Core Condition Encounter Diagnosis Profile and modifies it to support identified relevant conditions.
+The MH TOC Conditions Profile leverages the US Core Condition Encounter Diagnosis Profile and modifies it to support identified relevant conditions.
          </td>
       </tr>
       <tr>